mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 +------------------------+-----------------------------------+-------------------------------------+---------+-----------------------------------------------------------------------------+---------+
 | maxNumberOfBlockLength                                     | 8*maxNumberOfBlockLengthBytesNumber |         | Maximal TransferData message length that this server is capable of handling | Always  |
 +------------------------------------------------------------+-------------------------------------+---------+-----------------------------------------------------------------------------+---------+

-.. warning:: The *reserved* value shall be equal to 0.

-.. note:: The *maxNumberOfBlockLength* value specifies the maximum permitted size of the complete TransferData request that the server supports, including *SID* and *blockSequenceCounter* Data Records.

 .. _knowledge-base-service-request-upload: